-Two of the poshest inns, the Berwood Hill and Inn at Sacred Clay, are in romantic settings outside town.
+One of the poshest inns, the Berwood Hill, is in a romantic setting outside town.

-Some inns offer extra privacy, such as the Habberstad House, which has a carriage house, and the Belle Rive, which has just
+Some inns offer extra privacy, such as the Habberstad House, which has a carriage house.

 With so many places to choose from, staying overnight in Lanesboro is an adventure.
 Now, the only challenge is getting a reservation.

 Most places have two-night minimums on weekends in summer, and some in winter.

 Reserve far in advance for summer and fall weekends.
 Prices drop steeply in winter, especially at the small inns; at the B&Bs, you may have to ask for a deal.
 Every inn is bicycle-friendly.

 For details and an availability search, check the Lanesboro lodgings page.

 For more about Lanesboro, see The belle of bluff country.

 Anna V's B&B is a 1908 Queen Anne with four rooms, near downtown.
 507-467-2686.

 The two Art Lofts on Parkway Avenue downtown sleep six and have kitchens and handsome living areas.
 They're operated by the art center, 507-467-2446.